proycon/clam/docs/source/serviceconfiguration.rst

 At the moment, CLAM does not yet implement support for refresh tokens.

-The unencrypted access token may be passed to the wrapper script if needed (has to be explicitly configured), allowing the wrapper script or underlying system to communicate with a resource provider on behalf of the user, through CLAM’s client_id.
+The access token may be passed to the wrapper script if needed (has to be explicitly configured), allowing the wrapper script or underlying system to communicate with a resource provider on behalf of the user, through CLAM’s client_id.